terigrossheim/macOS-Management/README.md

 ## com.company.team.ReconOnOsOrAppChange.plist
 LaunchDaemon to update inventory for Casper Suite-managed Macs whenever the contents of /Applications/ or /System/Library/CoreServices/ are changed.

+## installVendorPkgFromHttps.bash
+Downloads and installs a package from the vendor's https download link.
+Parameter 4 is the URL to the package.
+Parameter 5 is a space-delimited list of installer choices used to build an installer choices XML file.
+  Populating parameter 5 causes the installer choices function to be used.
+  Leaving parameter 5 empty omits the installer choices option.

 ## removeSsidFromPreferredList.bash
 Removes a specified SSID from the wireless interface's preferred networks list if the computer is not connected to the specified SSID at runtime.